mtj0928/typed-notifications/README.md

 </p>
 <p align="center">
     <strong>typed-notifications</strong><br>
-    This library attaches type-information to NotificationCenter.<br/>
+    This library attaches type-information to NotificationCenter.
+</p>

+## Example
 You can post and observe notifications in a type-safe manner.
-</p>

 ```swift
 TypedNotificationCenter.default
     .publisher(for: .userNameUpdate, object: user)